Cognition: Memory and learning

 Long-term memory is typically divided into episodic, semantic, and procedural memory based on the type of information involved.
 Episodic memory deals with information about past personal experiences and events.
-New memories are stored as a person undergoes experiences and can be accessed later, either by accessing factual information about the events or by reliving them.
+New memories are stored as a person undergoes experiences and can be accessed later, either by accessing factual information about the events or by mentally reliving them.
 For example, remembering one's last holiday trip involves episodic memory.
-Semantic memory deals with general knowledge about facts and concepts not linked to specific experiences.
+Semantic memory deals with organized knowledge about the world not linked to specific experiences, such as general knowledge about facts and concepts.
 For instance, the information that water freezes at 0 °C is stored in semantic memory.

 Procedural memory handles practical knowledge of how to do things.
-It encompasses learned skills that can be executed, like the abilities to ride a bicycle and type on a keyboard.
+It encompasses learned skills that can be executed, like the ability to ride a bicycle or to type on a keyboard.
 As a form of know-how, procedural memory is distinct from the capacity to verbally describe the exact procedure involved in the execution, like explaining how to maintain balance on a bicycle.
 For this reason, procedural memory is categorized as non-declarative or implicit memory, which operates automatically and cannot be consciously accessed.
 Episodic and semantic memory, by contrast, belong to declarative or explicit memory, which encompasses information that can be consciously recalled and described.

-The different forms of memory play a central role in learning, which involves the acquisition of novel information, skills, or habits, as well as changes to existing structures.
+The different forms of memory play a central role in learning, which involves the acquisition of novel information, skills, or habits, as well as refining existing knowledge and skills.
 Learning occurs through experience and enables individuals to adapt to their environment.
-It happens either intentionally, such as studying or practicing, or unintentionally as an unconscious side effect while engaging in other tasks.
+It happens either intentionally, such as through studying or practicing, or unintentionally as an unconscious side effect of engaging in other tasks.
 A central aspect of effective learning is the formation of memory connections, which link different pieces of information and facilitate their retrieval.